 Reaching compliance continues to be a major institutional project involving all units throughout the Webster University system.
 Fines for failing to comply with the GDPR provisions can be up to €20,000,000 or 4% of an institution's annual revenue (whichever is higher).

-Webster University's Senior Privacy Director and Information Security Senior Director are based at Webster University's main campus in St. Louis, Missouri.
-Webster University's Director of Privacy and Information Security Operations International Campuses is based out of Vienna.
+Webster University's Senior Privacy Director is based at Webster University's main campus in St. Louis, Missouri.
+Webster University's Director of Privacy Governance and Programs, International Campuses is based out of Vienna.
+Webster University's Office of Privacy Coordinator is based out of Athens.
 Webster University has designated on-site Privacy Managers at most of its international campuses and at all European sites.

 Information about GDPR and understanding GDPR: